Boating Fees and Forms

 Find out more: Beach Anchoring System in Thomson Bay and Geordie Bay

-The RIA has implemented a Commercial Vessel Operating Permit (available for download on the right hand side of this page).
-In addition to this we have also introduced a revised fee structure for commercial vessel permit holders visiting Rottnest Island.
+The RIA has implemented a domestic commercial vessel operating permit (available for download on the right hand side of this page).
+In addition to this we have also introduced a revised fee structure for DCV permit holders visiting Rottnest Island.
 It is based on fees being applied in accordance with the number of passengers and activity of the commercial vessel.

-Once a company has applied for an Commercial Vessel operating permit, their vessel is then eligible for reduced admission fees if their activities do not involve landing passengers on the Island, or if they are carrying passengers to an RIA approved Island event (see below).
-The RIA will then invoice you every month based on the number of passengers you take to the island.
+Once a company has applied for a DCV operating permit, their vessel is then eligible for reduced admission fees if their activities do not involve landing passengers on the Island.
+The RIA will then invoice you every month based on the number of passengers you take within the limits of the island.

-If you choose not to apply for an Commercial Vessel Operating Permit then full admission fees apply for each passenger for each visit, and these must be paid by you online or on arrival at the Island Visitor Centre.
-All commercial vessel operators must also register the details of each trip prior to arrival via the Rottnest Charter Log-on phone line, as detailed below.
+If you choose not to apply for a DCV operating permit then full admission fees apply for each passenger for each visit, and these must be paid by you online or on arrival at the Island Visitor Centre.
+All domestic commercial vessel operators must also register the details of each trip prior to arrival via the Rottnest Charter Log-on phone line, as detailed below.

-To Register to the Rottnest Commercial Vessel Phone log-on system
+To Register to the Rottnest Domestic Commercial Vessel Phone Log-on System

 PRIOR to each visit please phone to register your details via the RLSSWA Call Centre (available 24 hours) on 1300 724 093 or (08) 9771 6186.
 This call will register the following details: